Built for modern optical teams

 Manage intake, fitting, after-sales visits, and branch schedules from one calendar view.

-Record sphere, cylinder, axis, PD, heights, and notes directly on the order workflow.
+Record sphere, cylinder, axis, PD, heights, and notes on a real prescription record before moving to quote or order.

 Reporting for owners and managers